Twin Mosia

-Twin Mawela Mosia (born 17 July 1984) is a South African museum curator and Mosotho cultural activist from Mamafubedu in the Free State.
+Twin Mawela Mosia is a South African museum curator and Mosotho cultural activist from Mamafubedu in the Free State.
 His grassroots work focuses on historical preservation, heritage tourism and knowledge dissemination.

 Mosia made headlines in 2014 for his participation in reenactments of the Anglo-Boer War (1899–1902) and the Free State–Basotho Wars (1858–1868), notably becoming the first black South African to take part in such reenactments, challenging the traditional racial exclusions from these historical narratives.
 He began participating in the war reenactments in 2013 after he met Dr. Van Zyl at the Anglo-Boer War Museum in Bloemfontein, who encouraged him to pursue his passion for history and heritage, and he became known as the first black South African to portray roles in these kinds of reenactments.

 Background and career

 Despite facing harsh socio-economic challenges, including living in a shack, Mosia has become a local hero in Mamafubedu for his work in reenacting South African historical wars, founding a virtual museum, and launching conservation and arts projects to uplift his community.

 Born and raised in Mamafubedu, Mosia developed a deep interest in South African history and culture from an early age, and his passion for heritage and storytelling would later develop into the prominent role of preserving historical and cultural heritage of his Basotho community.

 He first worked as a gardener in Vereeniging before becoming a miner at Anglo Platinum in Mokopane.
 He then moved to Kolomela Mine at Postmasburg before quitting in 2015 to focus in heritage and museums.

 Through reenactments, educational programs, and digital exhibitions, Mosia has brought awareness to underrepresented narratives in South African history, particularly the role played by Black South Africans during the wars.